-One benefit of being married to your opposite is they think so entirely different from you.
+A benefit of being married to your opposite?
+They think entirely differently than you.

 They help you to see and think about and understand things you wouldn’t otherwise see or think about or understand.
 Not because you’re being stubborn and don’t want to, but because they’re the type of things that genuinely wouldn’t cross your mind.